If you’ve recently received a medical marijuana renewal notice from the state, chances are you have plenty of questions.

 If the physician determines that your chronic condition meets the state’s requirements for medical marijuana, you will be issued a Medical Marijuana Certification and the physician will send a renewal application form to the state’s medical marijuana authority on your behalf.
 The state will then issue your Medical Marijuana Card and deliver it to you by mail–typically within ten business days.

 Yes.
 In most states, you will need to visit a qualified MMJ physician to renew your medical marijuana card.
-For example, the Florida Department of Health requires that doctors complete specialized training and register as a Medical Marijuana Doctor in order to legally certify a patient for medical marijuana and register the patient with the Office of Compassionate Use Registry.
+For example, the Florida Department of Health requires that doctors complete specialized training and register as Medical Marijuana doctors in order to legally certify a patient for medical marijuana and register the patient with the Office of Compassionate Use Registry.
 In other words, only doctors that are actively licensed, and have completed the required training, can provide a recommendation for medical marijuana and submit an application for renewal.

 To complete your medical marijuana renewal, you will need to bring the following to your appointment: